ezzaddeentru/product_sales_datacamp_cert/README.md

-# Practical Exam - DataCamp Profissional Data Analyst
+# Determining the best-selling strategy - DataCamp Profissional Data Analyst Practical project
 ## Business Objective
 Analyzing the effectiveness of different sales approaches for a new product line by examining customer distribution, revenue patterns, and trends over time.
 The goal is to identify the most effective method and provide data-driven recommendations.
 The project involved a detailed analysis of customer groups, revenue spread, and time-based performance to determine the most efficient approach.